 With so many options on the market, consumers need to know what to look for when it comes to lighting.
-LED has dominated sales and the conversation surrounding energy-efficient lighting in the recent years.
-LED lights also have the lowest yearly operating cost and the longest bulb lifetime as compared to a CFL or traditional Incandescent.
-LED lighting is obviously not the only option out there; its design and efficiency represents current lighting technology, but there are still reasons to use CFL and traditional Incandescent.
+LED has dominated sales and the conversation surrounding energy-efficient lighting in recent years.
+If you compare the differences between LED vs traditional Incandescent light bulbs, LED lights have the lowest yearly operating cost and the longest bulb lifetime.
+However, LED lighting is obviously not the only option out there.
+Its design and efficiency represent current lighting technology, but there are still reasons to use CFL and traditional Incandescent.

 Which Bulb Shines Brightest?